-Now that the weather is warming up and stay-at-home orders are being relaxed around the country, many people are eager to get out and travel after being cooped up for months.
-It’s also become apparent that, given the restrictions on air travel in some areas, as well as many of us that aren’t quite “ready to fly” yet, road trips and local “staycations” will likely be the most popular form of travel this summer.
+Now that stay-at-home orders are being relaxed around the country, many people are eager to get out and travel after being cooped up for months.
+It’s also become apparent that, given the restrictions on air travel in some areas, as well as many of us that aren’t quite “ready to fly” yet, road trips and local “staycations” will likely be the most popular form of travel.
 The only problem: are you ready for a dog road trip?

 Though things are opening up, it’s still hard to find people willing to come into your home and watch your dog, cat, or other animals, and you may not be comfortable having visitors in your home.
 Plus, during the stay-at-home orders, we’ve all come to fully appreciate the comfort and companionship of our furry family members.
 So, why not bring your dog along on the trip?